wes-chen/build-a-website/lesson-03/README.md

 7. Go ahead and open this website folder in Atom by opening up Atom, click `File -> Add Project Folder...`, then navigate to your project folder (e.g. `Documents -> GitHub -> [username].github.io`)
 ![windows-index](windows-index-05.png)
 ![windows-index](windows-index-06.png)
 8. You should see your project folder on the left column of your Atom!
-Double-click your `index.html` to edit it!
+Double-click your `index.html` to edit it!<br/>
 ![windows-index](windows-index-07.png)

 *For Mac*: